RozhakXD/PubTok/README.md

 ##

 ### What is PubTok?
-[**PubTok**](https://github.com/RozhakXD/PubTok) is a free tools provided by the server to get tiktok followers without logging in!
+[**PubTok**](https://github.com/RozhakXD/PubTok) is a free tools provided by the server to get tiktok followers without logging in.
 This tools has limitations when sending followers and sudden problems or maintenance often occur.

 ### Termux command?
 First you must have the [Termux](https://f-droid.org/repo/com.termux_118.apk) application to run this script and for how to use it can be seen on [**Youtube**](https://youtube.com/rozhakid).
 Then you enter some basic commands below!